SlackBuffer/digest_gopl/_notes/methods.md

 # Example: bit vector type
 - A bit vector uses a slice of unsigned integer values or "words", each bit of which represents a possible element of the set
 - The set contains `i` if `i`-th bit is set
-- The `fmt` package treats types with a `String` method specially so that values of complicated types can display themselves in a user-friendly manner
-    - Instead of printing the raw representation of the value, `fmt` calls the `String` method
+- The `fmt` package treats types with a `String` method specially so that values of complicated types can display themselves in a user-friendly manner.
+Instead of printing the raw representation of the value, `fmt` calls the `String` method
     - > The mechanism relies on interfaces and type assertions
-- Intset
+- ch6/intset

     ```go
     var x IntSet